What devices can I charge with the Revolution?

 No. The output is fixed at 5V, so unlike chargers with an “adjustable” output, you can not accidentally damage your device with incorrect settings.
 The high speed overload protection circuitry will protect the Revolution and your device from the high voltage generated when you go fast.

 How much power does the Revolution draw when it is not in use?

 By itself, the Revolution draws only 0.025W at 35 km/h.
 The current draw is only 1.6mA.

 Do you have any recommended USB battery packs?

 Most USB battery packs are very flexible and do a great job charging from the Revolution, even at low speed.
 If you simply want to charge a battery while riding and use it later to charge your devices, almost any battery pack can be used.

 If you want to use your battery like a buffer, and connect from Revolution to battery and battery to USB device, you need a battery that supports 'pass through charging'.
 This feature is not always clearly advertised and is implemented differently by different brands.
-We do have some particular recommendations if using a battery in this configuration:

 How can I test that my Revolution is working?